A Brief History of Music – From Origins to the Present Day

 Ancient music also blossomed in the Middle East, in the Persian empire in particular, and in Egypt.
 Hebrews also developed specific musical forms early on, mostly for religious reasons.

-The Middle Age
+The Middle Ages

-There is a rich corpus of research about medieval and renaissance music.
+There is a rich corpus of research about medieval and Renaissance music.

 The interest in this topic is still so vivid that lots of contemporary ensembles and choirs devote their existence to a repertoire of this kind.
+During the Middle Ages, approximately 540-604 AD, the Gregorian Chant came into play, invented by Pope Gregory the Great.

 Medieval music is actually quite trendy on YouTube and streaming platforms too, where it is not unusual to find covers of popular modern songs in this historical style!

-From the Renaissance to Classical music
+From the Renaissance to Classical Music

-Opera and Romantic music
+Opera and Romantic Music

 From the XVIII to the early XX century, many different composers, from Mozart to Beethoven, from Haydn to Schubert, experimented with different forms, melodic ideas, innovative harmonic solutions, and instruments.

 This Classical era involved the development of a brand new singing form that mixed music and theater, still known today as Opera.
 Symphonies also became very popular.
+The invention of Chamber music came into the fold, with pieces written for small ensembles like string quartets, piano trios, or wind quintets.

 In this wide time span, various currents and sub-genres flourished.
-One of the most known and loved current today is Romantic music, brought on by Chopin, Schumann, Brahms, and many others.
+One of the most known and loved current today is Romantic period music, brought on by Chopin, Schumann, Brahms, and many others.

-Jazz and blues
+Jazz and Blues

 Outside Europe, in the Afro-American communities, a brand new approach to music, inspired partly by the African traditions and partly by the Christian religion, took over and shook the norms.